Has a social worker contacted you about your children?

 - Ask for visits with your child as soon as possible.

 - Work out a plan with your band or community that supports your child's family ties and Aboriginal identity.

 - Ask the social worker to place your child with another Aboriginal family.

-- Ask for the Report to Court, which explains why your child was removed.
+- Ask for the Report to Court, which explains why your child was taken from your home.